Applied-Machine-Learning-2022/microdebitage-ml-project/Obsidian Decision Tree Model.md

 Unfortunately, we also had to remove columns that were not present across all the datasets.
 Unfortunately, this data was found to be crucial for distinguishing both the rock type and production stage.

-# Finding the best model and hyperparamters
+# Finding the best model and hyperparameters
 In seeking the best model for our objective, we had every person in the group try a different model using the same training dataset and compared our results.

 List of models we tried: